 A program will be built so that each source of data can be imported and transformed into a format consistent with LGL’s columns that will be in CSV format.
 All of the input files can be loaded into a single CSV file that can be directly imported into LGL.
 It is worth noting that each data source may have info that isn’t in other data sources.
 For instance, some data sources may have a full name in a single column, while others give first and last name in separate columns.
 When data isn’t available for a source, that column will be blank unless there is a default.

-If a new donor is found, the name will be printed to the screen and the output file will not have a Constituent ID for that name.
+If a donor name does not match any LGL Constituent name (or spouse name), the name will be printed to the screen and the output file will not have a Constituent ID for that name.

 In addition to consolidating the donation data into a consistent format and CSV file, additional checks will be made to verify that the physical and email addresses of each constituent is the same as the data in LGL.
 If an inconsistency is found, a second file will be created with the LGL Constituent ID, Constituent Name, and the changed address info from the input file.
 It will not contain the data from LGL.